Greatest Video Hits 2

-Greatest Video Hits 2 is the second DVD of music videos from the English band, Queen.
+Greatest Video Hits 2 is the second DVD of music videos from the British rock band, Queen.
 It was released in November 2003, and included video hits of the band from 1981 to 1989.
 It was at number one in UK, in its first week.
 It also peaked at number 1 in Ireland.
 In that same year the DVD was number 2 in Spain, and number 4 in Italy.
 It was certified 2 platinum awards in UK, platinum in France and Australia, gold in Germany, Spain, Poland and other countries.

 It features an option for audio commentary from both Brian May and Roger Taylor on each music video, reflecting on their memories and opinions of each video.

 Music videos from Innuendo were not included on the DVD.